docxology/cohereants/markdown/04_experimental_results.md

 - **Physiological State**: Age, reproductive status, and health condition
 - **Social Context**: Colony membership and social interactions

 **Detection Implications**: The vibrational theory suggests that insects can detect these subtle variations through infrared sensing, enabling fine-tuned behavioral responses to changing conditions.
+However, this hypothesis requires experimental validation, as thermal effects and other sensory modalities could also mediate responses to CHC changes.
+Controlled IR-specific stimulation would be needed to isolate electromagnetic detection from other mechanisms.

 ## Sensilla Array Log-Periodicity